dynamsoft-docs/barcode-reader-docs-mobile/programming/android/user-guide/configure-barcode-scanner.md

 # Configure the barcode scan settings

-When developing with BarcodeScannerActivity, you can add configurations via the BarcodeScannerConfig class.
+When developing with [`BarcodeScannerActivity`](../api-reference/barcode-scanner/barcode-scanner-activity.md), you can add configurations via the [`BarcodeScannerConfig`](../api-reference/barcode-scanner/barcode-scanner-config.md) class.
 This page will guide you on how to configure the settings.

 ## Barcode Decode Settings